-During the first quarter of 2021-22, overall truck and passenger car volumes have increased by 33% and 39% respectively when compared to the first quarter of 2020-21.
-Truck volumes, by bridge varied between an increase of 8% to 49% while passenger cars, per bridge, varied between an increase of 22% to 113%.
+During the second quarter of 2021-22, overall truck and passenger car volumes have increased by 5% and 36% respectively when compared to the second quarter of 2020-21.
+Truck volumes, by bridge varied between a decrease of 4% to an increase of 12% while passenger cars, per bridge, varied between an increase of 21% to 143%.
+From a year-to-date perspective, overall truck and passenger car volumes have increased by 20% and 35% respectively.
 It should be noted that commercial volumes were at an all-time low in the first quarter of 2020-21 as this was the start of the pandemic.
 Commercial volumes during the prior year eventually rebounded.
+While passenger volumes have increased due to restrictions to enter into Canada being loosened in August, passenger volumes are still approximately 15% of prepandemic levels.

 Given that the commercial traffic bases at the Sault Ste.
 Marie and Seaway International Bridges normally constitute only 5% of traffic loads, these operations have been significantly impacted by COVID-19 restrictions to non-essential travel.
-Worsening the situation at the Seaway International Bridge is the requirement to maintain normal operating levels in support of the normally more than 70% of toll-exempt travelers that depend on the bridge in order to access necessary food and medical suppliers.
-In the first quarter, as compared to the prior year, paid passenger volumes at these locations have increased by 39% and 42%, respectively, and commercial volumes at these locations are up by 19% and 8%, respectively.
-However, the prior year passenger volumes when compared to the volumes from two years ago were 95% and 82% lower, respectively.
+Worsening the situation at the Seaway International Bridge is the requirement to maintain normal operating levels in support of the normally more than 70% of tollexempt travelers that depend on the bridge in order to access necessary food and medical suppliers.

 For the Thousand Islands International Bridge, commercial vehicles typically make up about 20% of the crossing's users and the on-going construction of new US Customs and Border Protection facilities on Wellesley Island have helped with a vital source of cash flow.
-Despite these advantages, the normally strong cross-border tourism industry in this region was considerably affected by the on-going border restrictions.
-In the first quarter, as compared to the prior year, passenger volumes are up by 22% and commercial volumes are up by 29%.
-However the prior year passenger volumes are down by 67% when compared to two years ago.
+Despite these advantages, the normally strong crossborder tourism industry in this region was considerably affected by the on-going border restrictions.

 Within the portfolio, the Blue Water Bridge is uniquely positioned to deal with this pandemic's impacts.
-As Canada's second busiest commercial border crossing, it benefits from a user base that is comprised of roughly 35-40% commercial vehicles.
-Initially, the pandemic caused dramatic reductions to commercial traffic, however commercial trends have returned to within seasonal and annually expected values, although at the lower end of the characteristic range.
-In the first quarter, as compared to the prior year, passenger volumes are up by 113% and commercial volumes are up by 49%.
-However the prior year passenger volumes are down by 94% when compared to two years ago.
+As Canada's second busiest commercial border crossing, it benefits from a user base that is usually comprised of roughly 35-40% commercial vehicles.
+Initially, the pandemic caused dramatic reductions to commercial traffic, however commercial trends have returned to within seasonal and annually expected values.